-AirPort Express with AirTunes
+AirPort Express with AirTunes full review

 Apple’s AirPort wireless networking family has a new and diminutive sibling, Airport Express.
 Unlike Apple’s AirPort Extreme base station, this highly portable model has a couple of tricks up its sleeve that are making it one of Apple’s hottest new products.